 The haze fades as my eyes blink themselves awake.
 It must have been a wild night.
 I’m sure I was at a party or something though I don’t even remember going to bed.

 Cockroaches scurry under my feet.
-A couple crawl up my legs almost literally making my skin crawl.
-I panic again but my restraints prevent me from really doing much and certainly do not allow me to escape their hairy appendages.
-Eventually, they leave me alone.
+A couple crawls up my legs almost literally making my skin crawl.
+I panic but my restraints prevent me from really doing much and certainly do not allow me to escape their hairy appendages.
+They crawl down my pants legs before eventually leaving me alone.

 The smell though, oh my God, the smell.
-Think of the most foul things in the world, stagnant water, rotten food, fish cooked in the microwave, a locker room full of football players after a game in the mud, my Aunt Mabel’s underwear (don’t ask), and multiply them all by a hundred and perhaps that’d be adequate to describe a tenth of how this room smells.
+Think of the foulest smelling things in the world.
+What’s in your head?
+Stagnant water?
+Fish cooked in the microwave?
+A locker room full of football players after a game in the mud?
+My Aunt Mabel’s underwear (don’t ask)?
+Well, multiply them all by a hundred and perhaps that’d be adequate to describe a tenth of the stench.
 I’d vomit but I don’t think I have anything in my stomach right now.
-It loudly growls as if to confirm these thoughts.
+It growls loudly as if to confirm these thoughts.

 There is no furniture, furnishings, or decorations of any kind.
-I take a quick look slightly to my left and get a glimpse into one the room in front of me in this tiny abode.
+I take a quick look slightly to my left and get a glimpse into a room.
 It contains a tiny bed stained almost black with thin strips of baby blue peeking through.
 On top of it rests a stained yellow pillow.

 How did I get here?
 That’s right.
 My memory slowly returns as my head continues to clear.
 I was delivering a pizza.
-The house outside with its dilapidated rooftop, rotted wooden fence with hardly a single fencepost remaining upright, brown dirt-filled yard, and decaying brick probably should have signaled that I needed to turn around.
+The dilapidated rooftop, rotted wooden fence with hardly a single fencepost remaining upright, the dirt yard, and decaying brick all signaled that I needed to turn around.

 But my boss wasn’t happy with me.
 My last two deliveries were over an hour late.
 What can I say?
 Delivery times impeded with band practice and we have a pretty sweet gig this Saturday.
 We’re playing at the Kohn’s Bar Mitzvah.
-Assuming I get out of this alive, of course.
+Granted, I guess that now assumes I get out of this alive.

 The point is I already had two strikes on me and my boss made it clear that with the third strike, I’m out.
 Getting fired wasn’t and isn’t an option because I’m saving up for one fine Gibson that I’ve had my eye on for quite a while.
 Though by now my boss is probably pissed that I’m late coming back and I’m going to be fired anyway.
 Great.

 A shiver goes down my spine.
-Goosebumps emerge all over.
+Goosebumps emerge.
 A cold sweat forms.
-My body trembles and my lips quake.
+My body trembles.
+My lips quake.
 It is as though my blood has been completely drained.

-“It’s criminal what they do to you lads,” old Hoss Chavez said with his oddly Irish accent.
-His large unlit stogie moved across his gritted teeth and thick lips as he scratched his thick, black beard with his wizened, brown hand.
+“It’s criminal what they do to ye lads,” old Hoss Chavez said with his oddly Scottish accent.
+His large unlit stogie moved across his gritted teeth and thick lips as he scratched his full, black beard with his wizened, brown hand.
 “They fill your minds with propaganda.
-They tell you how glamorous the pizza industry is from their advertisements for pizza parties to even Chuck E. Cheese.
-Not to mention pretty much all of the porn industry.
+They tell ye how glamorous the pizza industry is from their advertisements for pizza parties to even Chuck E. Cheese.
+Not ta mention pretty much all of the porn industry.
 They don’t warn you of the dangers.”

 “A conspiracy from Big Pizza, I suppose,” I snickered.

-“You’re laughing now but you’ll soon learn what I mean.”
+“Ye are laughing now but ye’ll soon learn what I mean.”